pocketpy/pocketpy/docs/index.md

 It aims to be an alternative to lua for game scripting, with elegant syntax, powerful features and competitive performance. pkpy is extremely easy to embed via a single header file `pocketpy.h`, without external dependencies.

+> **Caution**: pocketpy should not be your first C++ project.
+Please learn C++ programming, compiling, linking, and debugging before working with pocketpy.
+There are many resources for this on the net.

 ## What it looks like

 ```python